|

 Managerial Personnel of the Company are:

-Anand Athreya, Managing Director and Chief Executive Officer (upto June 20, 2025)
+Arnob Roy, Managing Director & Chief Executive Officer

 Sanjay Malik, Executive Vice-President - Chief Strategy and Business Officer